-Standard arterial street

-Standard arterial streets and highways are arterials with primarily at-grade intersections and may as well provide direct access to abutting property through driveways.
+Surface (or standard) arterial street Surface arterial streets and highways are arterials with primarily atgrade intersections and may as well provide direct access to abutting property through driveways.

 Freeway

 A freeway is a special type of arterial-the highest type of arterial-providing the highest degree of mobility and the most limited degree of access.
 A freeway is defined as a divided arterial highway with full control of access and grade separations (over- and under-passes) at all interchanges.